gasbo/simple-api/readme.md

   }
 ]
 ```
 This will return `200 OK` with the location of the new transfer.
-For instance:
+For example:
 ```json
 [
   {